-New York Work Injury Lawyer Handling Common Workplace Injury Cases Throughout Manhattan and Long Island
+Long Island Work Injury Lawyer Handling Common Workplace Injury Cases Throughout Manhattan, Nassau County and Suffolk County

 NY Workplace Accidents Happen Far Too Often

 When it comes to workplace accidents and injuries, New York does well by national standards.
 According to the Bureau of Labor Statistics (BLS), the incidence rate of non-fatal occupational injury and illness in New York was 2.2 per 100 workers in 2017, which is below the national average of 2.8.
 State incidence rates range from a high of 4.8 in Maine to a low of 1.5 in the District of Columbia.
 However, even with New York’s comparatively low incidence rates, workplace accidents are still far too common, especially considering that even a single workplace injury can potentially devastate a worker’s health, career and finances.

 Below, our Manhattan and Long Island work injury lawyer provides a statistical overview of workplace accidents and injuries in the state of New York. f you have been injured at work or while performing work-related duties outside of the office, contact our firm today.

 As we frequently note, rates of workplace accidents and injuries are not evenly distributed across industrial sectors.
 Generally, the more physically demanding a particular profession is, the more likely it is that workers in that profession will suffer physical injuries.
 What this equates to in the real world is that workers in blue-collar professions suffer higher incidence rates of workplace accidents and injuries than workers in white-collar professions.
 BLS’s Survey of Occupational Injuries and Illnesses data bears this out with comparative incidence rates by industry:

 - Natural resources and mining: 6.1 per 100 employees